 While this is the case of young students, the academically well qualified people prefer going abroad for higher research because they don’t get the best chances, resources and facilities for research in India.

 A recent study conducted by Indian Institute of Management- Bangalore (IIM-B) shows that the students going for higher studies abroad has increased by 256% in the last 10 years.
 When 53,000 Indian students went abroad for higher studies in 2000, the figure shot up to 1.9 lakh in 2010.

-The US is the most sought after destination for the students, followed by the United Kingdom.
-There are many Indian students exploring study opportunities in countries in Australia, Germany and France.
+The US is the most sought after destination for students, followed by the United Kingdom.
+There are many Indian students exploring study opportunities in countries like Australia, Germany and France as well.

 Students going abroad (per year)